Cheap Thrills (song): Music videos

-A lyric video featuring Sean Paul performing a new verse was released on 10 February 2016.
+A lyric video featuring Sean Paul performing a new verse was released on 11 February 2016.
 In the video, a faceless couple wearing wigs (two dancers Minn Vo and Stefanie Klausmann), which have become part of Sia's signature look, win a dance contest on a retro 1960s black-and-white TV show reminiscent of American Bandstand or The Buddy Deane Show, using visual effects to recreate the look of early 1960s television cameras.
-The video, directed by Lior Molcho, has been viewed more than 1.6 billion times.
+The video, directed by Lior Molcho, has been viewed more than 1.9 billion times as of June 2025.

 Sia and Daniel Askill directed a performance video featuring Maddie Ziegler dancing with two male dancers (Wyatt Rocker and Nick Lanzisera) to Ryan Heffington's choreography, which was released on 21 March 2016.
-A trio of dancers wear nude-coloured, with black and blonde hairstyles and gloves in the half-and-half style used in most of Sia's videos for This Is Acting.
+A trio of dancers wear nude-coloured leotards, with black and blonde hairstyles and gloves in the half-and-half style used in most of Sia's videos for This Is Acting.
 They dance on a plain stage, with Sia at a rear corner in the background singing into a microphone while wearing a similar bobbed two-toned wig, a large hairbow and a white dress.
 Billboard wrote that "the video features the same type of intense, captivating choreography as some of [Sia's] other work.
 This time, Ziegler is backed by two other dancers, and the trio seems to blend as one".
 Teen Vogue said that Ziegler "delivers another powerful performance".
 The music video was nominated for Best Video at the ARIA Music Awards of 2016.